prateekwagle/BLDC-Motor-Controller/README.md

 Description of Files:

 Initial Tests with Boards:
 - LED Blink Test works (Digital Out).
-GPIO for 3 In-Built LED is from Datasheet.
+GPIO for In-Built LEDs is in Datasheet.
 - ADC (Analog In) tested individually using AnalogIn Pin:ADCINA5.
 Data output from Simulink block is in range 0 to 4095.

 Serial Communication: